Prithvi-Raj-Dixit/Prithvi-Raj-Dixit/README.md

 ### 🚀 About Me
 - 💻 **Automation & Frameworks:** Learning and building automation using frameworks- Robot Framework, PyTest and using libraries- Paramiko, Pexpect.
-- 🔭 **Networking** Working on compute side of networking and SONiC(Software for Open Networking in the Cloud).
+- 🔭 **Networking:** Working on compute side of networking and SONiC(Software for Open Networking in the Cloud).
-- 🌱 **Technologies Worked:** Worked on ORV3 Rack validations for Powershelf and Console Server.
+- 🌱 **Technologies Worked:**
+    -  Worked on ORV3 Rack validations for Powershelf(Redfish API, OpenBmc implementations) and Console Server(REST API).
+    -  Worked on Firmware(OpenBmc) and Diagnostics validations

 <br clear="right" />